 - Aligns resources, capabilities, and efforts

-- Fires up the imagination and spirit of your people
+- Inspires the imagination and spirit of your people

 - Enables deep personal and group learning

 - Drives fast and effective results

 - Makes continuous change a way of life

 To be effective, all strategy conversations must have a clear purpose and focus on a specific problem or challenge.
 This defines what must be discussed, and also determines the best process.